dotnet/runtime/docs/design/specs/runtime-async.md

 * Usage of the `localloc` instruction is forbidden
 * Pinning locals may not be created

-Other restrictions are likely to be permanent, including:
+Other restrictions are likely to be permanent.

-* Suspension points may not appear in exception handling blocks.
+Suspension points may not appear in exception handling blocks.
-* By-ref variables and variables with by-ref-like type may not be used across suspension points

-To facilitate
 All async methods effectively have two entry points, or signatures.
 The first signature is the one present in the above code: a modreq before the return type.
 The second signature is a "Task-equivalent signature", described in further detail in [I.8.6.1.5 Method signatures].

 Async methods have a special calling convention and may not be called directly outside of other async methods.
 To call an async method from a sync method, callers must use the second "Task-equivalent signature".